Proto:Metroid Prime Hunters

 Tapping the Touch Screen will shoot the equipped weapon at the location the player tapped, which makes it easier to shoot enemies.
 However, in order to move the camera, you have to touch the Touch Screen and move the stylus around on it; this, along with it being somewhat clumsy to use the stylus and A-B-X-Y, is probably why the control scheme was left out of the final.

 After completing every mode in the demo, a cutscene plays with some possible early design silhouettes for the antagonists.
-The URL displayed at the end, "http://www.metroidhunters.com", have now (since mid 2019) become a website for a slot game compagny after the domain was sold by Nintendo of America just a few time before 2019, thought the actual website can still be accessed by the Wayback Machine (the Internet archive) now.
+The URL displayed at the end, "http://www.metroidhunters.com", was later replaced by a redirect to Nintendo of America's website, and the domain was ultimately relinquished and is now owned by an unrelated entity.
+The original website can still be accessed here through the Internet Archive.

 In the US version, the word "METROID" in front of an insignia is colored in red, whereas the outline for the word "HUNTERS" is colored white.
 The colors were swapped in the European version, with "METROID" in white and "HUNTERS" in a red outline.
 The copyright date was also amended.